NoBlackBoxes/LastBlackBox/boxes/electrons/_lessons/NB3_Multimeter-Basics.md

-# Electrons: NB3: Multimeter Basics
+# Electrons : NB3 : Multimeter Basics
 An overview of digital multimeters for beginners.
 What can it measure?
 What features do you need to complete the course?

 ## [Video](https://vimeo.com/1027764019)